 Revenue is measured based on the consideration to which the Group expects to be entitled in exchange for transferring goods or services to a customer.
 The Group recognizes revenue when it satisfies a performance obligation by transferring control of a good or a service to a customer.
 The Group recognizes revenue when control of the products has been transferred, being when the products are delivered to the customer, the customer has full discretion over the channel and price to sell the products.
-Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the customer, and either the customer has accepted the products in accordance with the sales contract, the acceptance provisions have lapsed, or the Group has objective evidence that all criteria for acceptance have been satisfied.
+Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the customer, the acceptance provisions have lapsed, or the Group has objective evidence that all criteria for acceptance have been satisfied.